MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-telemetry.md

 When calling [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services, you can inject information about the caller into telemetry.

-- Setting the HTTP header _UserAgent_ will log requests with the httpHeaders dimension (for OData and API calls).
+- Setting the HTTP header _UserAgent_ logs requests with the httpHeaders dimension (for OData and API calls).

-- Setting the HTTP header _client-request-id_, will log requests with the httpHeaders dimension (for OData and API calls) and it will also set the "OperationId"/ClientActivity in Application Insights.
+- Setting the HTTP header _client-request-id_, logs requests with the httpHeaders dimension (for OData and API calls) and it also sets the "OperationId"/ClientActivity in Application Insights.

 This capability means you can use telemetry to see who's calling [!INCLUDE[prod_short](../developer/includes/prod_short.md)] APIs.
 It also lets you correlate to telemetry from other web services, if you use Azure Application Insights to instrument them.